Supplies You Will Need

-CLICK HERE for all the details on why you absolutely positively mark your items to discount AND to donate!!!
+CLICK HERE for all the details on why you absolutely positively should mark your items to discount AND to donate!!!
 Something is better than nothing: Mark your items to discount to 50% off on the last day of the sale.
 You will see this option when entering your tag information.
 Please also consider marking your items to donate.
 (We will also offer a special 75% off FLASH SALE for your items marked with the D so you can still make a bit of $ before they are donated!)
 We help so many great organizations with your donated items!
 (IF YOU DONATE ALL YOUR ITEMS AND WILL NOT BE PICKING UP ANY OF THEM AFTER SORT, YOU ALSO QUALIFY FOR DROP-AND-GO CHECK IN--this is HUGE y'all, HUGE!)

 Enter, Print & Place Tags